GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/01-resman/README.md

 terraform output -json providers | jq -r '.["01-resman"]' \
   > ../01-resman/providers.tf
 ```
+If you want to continue to rely on `outputs_location` logic, create a `terraform.tfvars` file and configure it as deacribed [here](../00-bootstrap/#output-files-and-cross-stage-variables).
 ### Variable configuration

 There are two broad sets of variables you will need to fill in: